 The hope for future drugs

 Currently, there are five Alzheimer's drugs approved by the U.S. Food and Drug Administration (FDA) that treat the symptoms of Alzheimer's disease — temporarily helping memory and thinking problems — with a sixth drug available globally.
-However, these medications do not treat the underlying causes of the disease.
+However, these medications do not treat the underlying causes of the disease or slow its progression.

-Many of the new drugs in development aim to modify the disease process itself by impacting one or more of the wide-ranging brain changes that Alzheimer's causes.
-These changes offer potential "targets" for new drugs to stop or slow the progress of the disease.
-Many researchers believe successful treatment will eventually involve a "cocktail" of medications aimed at several targets, similar to current state-of-the-art treatments for many cancers and AIDS.
+Many drugs in development aim to interrupt the disease process itself by impacting one or more of the brain changes associated with Alzheimer’s.
+These changes offer potential targets for new drugs to slow or stop the progress of the disease.
+Researchers believe successful treatment will eventually involve a combination of medications aimed at several targets, similar to current treatments for many cancers and AIDS.

 Targets for future drugs

-The chief component of plaques, beta-amyloid is a hallmark of Alzheimer's.
-Scientists now have a detailed understanding of how this protein fragment is clipped from its parent protein, amyloid precursor protein (APP), by two enzymes — beta-secretase and gamma-secretase — to form the beta-amyloid protein present in abnormally high levels in the brains of people with Alzheimer’s.
-Researchers are developing medications aimed at almost every point in amyloid processing.
-This includes blocking activity of the beta-secretase enzyme; preventing the beta-amyloid fragments from clumping into plaques; and even using antibodies against beta-amyloid to clear it from the brain.
+Beta-amyloid is the chief component of plaques, one hallmark Alzheimer’s brain abnormality.
+Scientists have a detailed understanding of how this protein fragment is clipped from its parent compound, amyloid precursor protein (APP), by two enzymes — beta-secretase and gamma-secretase — to form the beta-amyloid protein that is present in abnormally high levels in the brains of people living with Alzheimer’s.
+Researchers are developing medications aimed at almost every point in the amyloid processing pathway.
+This includes blocking activity of the beta-secretase enzyme; preventing the beta-amyloid fragments from clumping into plaques; and using antibodies against beta-amyloid to clear it from the brain.
 Several clinical trials of investigational drugs targeting beta-amyloid are underway.

-Current drug in research that targets beta-amyloid: Aducanumab
+Current drugs in research that targets beta-amyloid: CAD106 and CNP520

 One of the enzymes that clips APP, BACE makes it possible for beta-amyloid to form.
 Therapies that interrupt this process may reduce the amount of beta-amyloid in the brain and ultimately intervene in the development of Alzheimer’s disease.